technomancy/atreus-firmware/readme.md

 ## Layouts in C

 Layouts in C are arrays of integers.
 For basic key presses, use the keycodes defined in `usb_keyboard.h`.
-For shifted key presses, add 100 to the code listed there.
+For modified key presses, add 256 to the code listed there for ctrl, 512 for shift, 1024 for alt, and 2048 for super/gui.
 Layouts can also include references to functions to execute.
-Place a `void` function pointer in the `layout_functions` array and add 300 to the index of the function, and that keycode will cause the function to be invoked.
+Place a `void` function pointer in the `layout_functions` array and add 110 to the index of the function, and that keycode will cause the function to be invoked.

 The `layouts` pointer should be set to an array of layouts.
 Every scan